bytestring-net/bevy_lunex/README.md

 **Bevy-Lunex** is a layout engine based on defining and managing rectangles.
 It strives to be **clean**, **simple** and **intuitive** to the user.
 The most prominent use case is to use it as a *"building brick"* for your own **user interface**.

 The core of this library is **pure math** layout engine, meaning **no styling** or **rendering** is currently included.
 That's where you come in.
-You can use the library to hook your own components and custom rendering to make it look exactly the way you want.
+You can use the library to hook your own components and custom rendering to make it look exactly the way you want (May change in the future into full-fledged UI lib :D ).

 By attaching entities to coordinates returned by **Bevy Lunex**, you can abstract complex positioning logic away from you.
 Take a look at these examples:
 * **[`Bevy Lunex Cyberpunk`](https://github.com/IDEDARY/bevy-lunex-cyberpunk)** - *Made by attaching images to Bevy Lunex rectangles and animating them*.
 * **[`Stardawn`](https://github.com/IDEDARY/stardawn)** - *Used [bevy_vector_shapes](https://github.com/james-j-obrien/bevy_vector_shapes) to render resizable dynamic elements*.

+Currently the most up-to-date practices and workflow can be found in the **[`Bevy Lunex Cyberpunk`](https://github.com/IDEDARY/bevy-lunex-cyberpunk)** project.
+Every other demo is somewhat broken with the latest "Game-Changing" release (0.7).

 ## === Workflow ===
 <details><summary>Expand</summary>